 At-home LED masks have become the staple device for many big names in Hollywood and global beauty tech expert, CurrentBody, is leading the charge as the cult beauty favourite with its LED Light Therapy Mask.

-The CurrentBody LED face mask is officially the world’s most powerful TGA-approved LED mask.
-When used 10 minutes a day, 3 to 5 times a week, for four weeks, skin is noticeably improved, and 95% of users report improved skin tone, texture and firmness.
+According to the company, when used 10 minutes a day, three to five times a week, for four weeks, 95 percent of users report improved skin tone, texture and firmness.
 The device helps to rejuvenate tired complexions with two clinically proven LED wavelengths, where red light and near-infrared waves work together to help reduce inflammation, even skin tone and reduce fine lines and wrinkles.
+The red light helps accelerate new collagen production while near-infrared works simultaneously to increase blood circulation and bring oxygen to cells.